-Shepard O’Connell focuses her practice on commercial litigation and international arbitration.
-A fluent Spanish speaker, Shepard draws on her experience litigating international disputes to serve corporate and individual clients from diverse backgrounds, providing counsel on business, intellectual property, and regulatory issues.
+Shepard O’Connell focuses her practice on complex civil litigation and white collar defense and investigations.
+A fluent Spanish speaker, Shepard draws on her experience litigating international disputes to serve corporate and individual clients from diverse backgrounds in federal and state courts.

-Shepard represents companies of all sizes in federal and state court.
-Her experience includes cases involving contract disputes, shareholder disputes, unfair business practices, misappropriation of trade secrets, and trademark infringement.
-Shepard also has experience litigating various tort claims arising under state common law, including claims for breach of fiduciary duty, breach of contract, and fraud.
+Shepard represents individuals and businesses in high-stakes business matters, particularly in federal court and the North Carolina Business Court.
+Shepard’s broad experience includes litigating shareholder disputes, contract disputes, unfair business practices, misappropriation of trade secrets, and trademark infringement.
+Shepard also has experience litigating various tort claims arising under state law, including claims for breach of fiduciary duty, breach of contract, and fraud.
 The following are representative of the types of matters Shepard has handled:

 - The defense of a closely-held corporation in a shareholder dispute involving claims of breach of fiduciary duty and minority shareholder oppression.